< Go to Hiking Shoes - Women's

 Hands-on Gear Review

 The Oboz Yellowstone is a narrowly fitting, waterproof, light hiking shoe.
 It has a slightly higher profile on the ankle than most other shoes, adding a bit of support and stability for uneven terrain or for carrying heavy loads.
 It stands out as having the bounciest cushion of all the shoes tested, but is also the heaviest shoe, weighing in at 2.24 lbs per pair.
-We prefer the lighter Salomon XA Pro 3D Ultra or the similarly mid-cut Adidas Terrex Fast X. If you don't like the narrow toe-box, try either the Keen Voyageur or the Merrell Moab Ventilator, which are both more spacious, particularly in the toe.
+We prefer the lighter Salomon XA Pro 3D GTX - Women's or the similarly mid-cut Adidas Terrex Fast X - Women's.
+If you don't like the narrow toe-box, try either the Keen Voyageur - Women's or the Merrell Moab Ventilator - Women's, which are both more spacious, particularly in the toe.

-As the heaviest shoes in this review, weighing 2.24 lbs per pair, the Yellowstone sits right in between the category of light hiking book and hiking shoe.
-It weighs a little more than all of the other shoes we evaluated, but it does offer more protection and support.
-Compared to boots, it is on the lighter side, but is less durable than a heavier boot.
+As the heaviest shoes in this review, weighing 2.24 lbs per pair, the Yellowstone sits right in between the category of light hiking boot and hiking shoe.
+The Yellowstones weigh a little more than all of the other shoes we evaluated (all the others are under 2 pounds), but they do offer more protection and support.
+Compared to boots, these are on the lighter side, but they are less durable than a heavier boot.

 While the bounciness provides comfortable cushion when hiking, the toe box is narrow and restrictive.
 If you have narrow feet, this may not be an issue, but our tester, whose feet are average bordering on wide, noticed that her toes fell asleep after extended wear.
 On the upside, the boots hold your feet securely, with no heel slippage.